eXascaleInfolab/bench-vldb20/README.md

     $ sh install_extra.sh
 ```

 This will install a virtual environment (`bench-env`) under which the packages for this version will be installed.
-To use algorithms built using this Python verion (DeepMVI, MPIN) you need to activate this virtual environment (example provided in next section).
+To use algorithms built using this Python version (DeepMVI, MPIN), you need to activate this virtual environment (example provided in next section).

 ---